jazzlife/jump/readme.md

 composer create-project sumanion/jump
 cd jump

-# Then, install composer dependencies.
-# Note: You should have composer installed.
-composer install

 # Then, install node dependencies.
 # Note: You should have node & npm installed.
 npm install